AdobeDocs/campaign-standard.en/help/automating/using/personalizing-email-with-additional-data.md

 ![](assets/enrichment_example1.png)

-1. Add a **[!UICONTROL Query]** activity, which allows you to target the profiles that have carried out at least one transaction.
+1. Add a [Query](../../automating/using/query.md) activity, which allows you to target the profiles that have carried out at least one transaction.

    ![](assets/enrichment_example2.png)